-Calcium chloride is used in the treatment of hypocalcemia (low calcium), hyperkalemia (high potassium), and hypermagnesemia (high magnesium).
+Calcium chloride injections may be used in the treatment of hypocalcemia (low calcium), hyperkalemia (high potassium) and hypermagnesemia (high magnesium).
 It is also used in the immediate treatment of hypocalcemic tetany, which causes muscle spasms due to abnormally low levels of calcium in the body.
 Additionally, calcium chloride is used as an additive in cardiac resuscitation, helping to stabilize the heart during instances of arrhythmias or cardiac arrest.
 It is sometimes administered in critical situations to improve the contractility of the heart.
 In some cases, calcium chloride is also utilized in the management of calcium channel blocker toxicity.

 - – Redness

 - – Hypomagnesemia (low magnesium levels in the blood)

 - – Hypercalcemia (high calcium levels in the blood)

 - – Hypophosphatemia (low phosphate levels in the blood)

 - – Vasodilation

 - – Kidney stones- indicated by back pain, belly pain, or blood in the urine